-A great control scheme is invisible: the driver thinks "go there" and the robot goes there.
-Let's build one in WPILib command-based Java that an actual competition driver can use.
+A control scheme is doing its job when the driver stops noticing it.
+They think "go there" and the robot goes there.
+The scheme below is WPILib command-based Java, written for an actual competition driver.

 Start in RobotContainer with a CommandXboxController on port 0.
 WPILib gives you named factory methods for every button, so you bind declaratively instead of polling in a loop.